FlockMop/TEL412_Project/README.md

 Instruments CC2500 (nodes) for matlab to master node serial communication and master node to the car-slave nodes communication.

-The main module is the TEL412_Project.m file
-We have used a specific camera (creative Live! chat 720p) and You must set it up properly in a space withought obstacles (We used the cameras drivers and programm to set it up NOT matlab) Also in different light and background conditions you must change the color thresholds (TEL412_Project line 179) , (*_Car_Direction_Angle lines 15-50)

 TEAM :

 	Demertzis Rafail-Athanasios